 - salt and pepper to taste

-- Melt the butter in a large sauce pan over medium-low heat, add the onions and cook slowly at low with the lid on until golden brown and caramelized, about 2-3 hours, stirring every 15 minutes.
+- Melt the butter in a large saucepan over medium-low heat, add the onions and cook slowly with the lid on, until golden brown and caramelized, about 2-3 hours, stirring every 15 minutes.

-- Raise the heat to medium, add the garlic and thyme and saute until fragrant, about a minute.
+- Raise the heat to medium, add the garlic and thyme and cook until fragrant, about a minute.